 Speech is an integral part of communication.
-Importance of speech recognition has been increased over the years with advancement of technology.
-Through this tutorial, you will be able to get familiar with Automatics speech recognition system, necessity of such models, key terms, architecture of such systems and applications.
+The importance of speech recognition has been increasing over the years with the advancement of technology.
+Through this tutorial, you will be able to get familiar with the Automatic speech recognition system, the necessity of such models, key terms, the architecture of such systems, and applications.

 Table of Contents:

 - Necessity of Automatic Speech Recognition

 Basically, speech recognition refers to the accurate translation of spoken utterances into text data i.e. words, sentences, syllables.
 Technologies like Deep Learning helps to automate this process.

 Necessity of Automatic Speech Recognition

 - Speaking ability is primary way of communications for humans.